dji-sdk/Mobile-SDK-Doc/source/faq/index.md

 ### Does DJIWaypointMission allow only one waypoint?

 No, the minimum number of waypoints allowed in a DJIWaypointMission is 2.

+### There is a DJIWaypointTurnMode, if we set one waypoint's `turnMode`, when will it take effect?

+When the `headingMode` value of DJIWaypointMission is set to `DJIWaypointMissionHeadingUsingWaypointHeading` (iOS), `UsingWaypointHeading` (android), the `turnMode` of Waypoint N applies when flying between Waypoint N and Waypoint N+1.

 ## Android